Sumitro Djojohadikusumo: Joining the rebellion

-Rebellion and exile
+Defeat and exile

 By late 1957 Sumitro was in contact with officials from the United States, Britain, British Malaya, the Philippines, and Thailand, as well as British, Dutch, and overseas Chinese businesses to raise funds for the rebellion.
 Both foreign aid and revenue from commodity smuggling allowed the rebels to purchase weapons and equipment, the United States covertly providing enough weapons for thousands of fighters.
 He participated in another dissident meeting in the town of Sungai Dareh in January 1958.
 The meeting was arranged by South Sumatra's military commander Colonel Barlian, who hoped to find a compromise between the dissidents and the Jakarta government.
 However, Sumitro along with the Banteng Council officers intended to push for an open armed confrontation with the central government.
 To moderate their pressure Barlian invited Masyumi leaders, hoping they would balance the bellicose officers.
 After the conference Barlian's refusal to accept any direct confrontation with the central government meant that no agreement was reached.

 Despite the deadlock, Sumitro headed to Europe shortly after the meeting to raise more funds and give interviews relaying the movement's demands.
 When Sumitro was in Singapore in late January 1958, the Indonesian government sent a request to British authorities to repatriate him.
 As he continued to travel abroad, Sumitro's statements became increasingly bellicose, threatening a potential civil war in a 2 February statement from Geneva, then further claiming that should a civil war happen, Sukarno's government "would probably topple within ten days".
 Conversely, the pro-government press in Jakarta mocked Sumitro's (popularly believed) personal wealth, nicknaming him miljioener kerakjatan ("millionaire of the people", also a play on the PSI motto Kerakjatan).
 On 15 February 1958, the Revolutionary Government of the Republic of Indonesia (PRRI) was declared in Bukittinggi, in which Sumitro was named as minister of trade and communications, and Sjafruddin was appointed as prime minister.
 The following day, Sukarno ordered the arrest of PRRI's ministers, including Sumitro.
 Sumitro was considered one of the primary leaders of PRRI.